1) Talkin’ Bout A Revolution

 Hosni Mubarak, third dictator to rule Egypt since the military coup d’état of 1952, was forced to resign on February 11th, 2011 after 18 days of protest.
 Here’s how one Egyptian family felt when the news was confirmed.

-That’s the mother of Khaled Mohamed Said, a 28-year-old Egyptian who was dragged from an Alexandrian cybercafe by plainclothes policemen and beaten to death for suspected “theft and weapons possession.”
+That’s the mother of Khaled Mohamed Said.
+Khaled, 28 yeas old, was dragged from an Alexandrian cybercafe by plainclothes policemen and beaten to death for suspected “theft and weapons possession.”
 Photos of Said’s battered corpse went online, and protests over his death became part of the action in Cairo’s Tahrir Square.

 2) We Still Have A Lot To Do

-Human Rights Organizations have long placed Egypt high on the list of repressive regimes and Said’s murder was not an isolated incident.
-Ask any young protester.
+Human Rights Organizations had long placed Egypt high on the list of repressive regimes and Said’s murder was not an isolated incident.
+Just had to ask any young protester.

 3) What Seemed Impossible

 Mubarak saw no reason to change his ways and rigged the succeeding elections.
-But now it looks like Egyptians will finally experience the real thing.
-Who will emerge victorious?
+But then Egyptians finally got to experience the real thing, a legitimate election.
+Who would emerge victorious?
 The possibly unduly demonized Muslim Brotherhood?
-This is clearly what the US fears, among other things.
+This was clearly what the US feared, among other things.
 Democracy is well and good, they now want to remind us, until democracy chooses the “wrong” candidate.
+Well, they did, and Mohamed Morsi became President.
+A year later, almost predictably, the army staged a coup d’état.
+Ha!

 4) Not An Apple That Falls When It Is Ripe

 See the protestors draped over a tank (American advanced, of course).
 The Egyptian military kept a low profile during the protests, even stepping in at times to defend the people from police.
-But what is the political outlook of its senior echelons?
-Where are their allegiances?
-They get most of the annual two billion US dollars of American aid to Egypt, so it’s no surprise they are tight with American joint chiefs of staff.
+But no-one could determine the political outlook of its senior echelons.
+Where did their allegiances lie?
+They collect most of the annual two billion US dollars of American aid to Egypt, so it was no surprise they were and are tight with American joint chiefs of staff.
 Many contingents of Egyptian troops receive training in the best American military schools.
-So will this privileged Egyptian military be willing to yield any of its enormous power to the people, to a democratically-elected civilian government it doesn’t like?
+So would this privileged Egyptian military be willing to yield any of its enormous power to the people, to a democratically-elected civilian government it doesn’t like?
+In 2013, we got our answer: No.

 5) A Revolution In Order To Establish A Dictatorship

-Give us a “real democracy” in Egypt, says Secretary of State Hilary Clinton, “not a democracy for six months or a year and then evolving into essentially a military dictatorship or a so-called democracy that then leads to what we saw in Iran.”
+Give us a “real democracy” in Egypt, said Secretary of State Hilary Clinton with great prescience, “not a democracy for six months or a year and then evolving into essentially a military dictatorship or a so-called democracy that then leads to what we saw in Iran.”
 What did we see in Iran again?

 Oh yeah… A US-backed dictator, decades of absolute power, out of touch with his people, unceasing popular demonstrations, ambiguous messages from friends in the White House (as ever), is finally chased into exile.
 Facile comparisons between the two revolutions are to be avoided, sure, but they look pretty similar on the evening news.